core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Group-level Security {#ssec-group-level-security}

-The signature mode described in {{mess-processing}} relies on commonly shared group keying material to protect communication within a group.
+The group mode described in {{mess-processing}} relies on commonly shared group keying material to protect communication within a group.
 This has the following implications.

 * Messages are encrypted at a group level (group-level data confidentiality), i.e. they can be decrypted by any member of the group, but not by an external adversary or other external entities.